itsmesuniljacob/itsmesunil-website/content/posts/2018-10-03_DevOps---In-a-Nutshell.md

 ---
 title: DevOps — In a Nutshell
+description: >-
-description: "The most powerful tool we have as developers is automation."
+    The most powerful tool we have as developers is automation.
 date: '2018-10-03T16:32:16.722Z'
 categories: ["DevOps"]
 keywords: []